snyk-fixtures/device-cloud-python/share/readme.md

  *Note: Most modern full-featured Linux-based operating systems use systemd to control the legacy init.d scripts.
 If you're using a system that has systemd, it is recommended you use the specific systemd service file as described above*

+## Using the OTA Package Generator
+The OTA package generator allows you to create OTA update packages for your devices.
+It can be run with or without parameters and can be run in a "headless" mode to allow for fast package generation via the command line.
+See `create_ota_package.py --help` for a list of valid parameters.